104: No Such Thing As A Herd Of Koalas

 And he said to me, I looked in between my legs and saw something spectacular.

-potentially in the hills of venezuela she had an amazing foot full of aliens
+potentially in the hills of Venezuela.
+I thought that she had an amazing foot full of aliens.

-do Do you know what the Cambodian thing you shout when a meteorite arrives is Star Pooh, is what you say.
+Do you know what the Cambodian thing you shout when a meteorite arrives is.
+Star Pooh, is what you say.

-So I don't know if it's an official scientific name, which I can do.
+So I don't know if it's an official scientific name.

 Wow.

-There was a, the RNLI launched a really big search and rescue operation last year, I think, because of a meteor flying through the sky, and they thought it was a distress flare being sent up by by a ship.
+There was a the RNLI launched a really big search and rescue operation last year, I think, because of a meteor flying through the sky, and they thought it was a distress flare being sent out by a ship.

 And I think, you know, it takes quite a lot of money.